-Halloween can be a dangerous time for wildlife, given all the exterior decorations and candy wrappers laying around.
-Below are a few examples of ways you can prevent wildlife from becoming harmed on this spooky holiday.
+Below are seven examples of ways to prevent wildlife from becoming harmed on this spooky holiday: